The f0(1370) controversy from dispersive meson-meson scattering data analyses

-Finally, we check the consistency and accuracy of the dispersive plus continuation methods versus the direct extraction.
-We use the global parameterizations since, being analytic, they can be directly extended to the complex plane without continuation methods.
-Remarkably, even if not built for that, they possess an $f_0(1370)$ pole, which merely changes by a few MeV between the three global parameterizations, even if they differ widely among themselves above 1.42 GeV.
-For illustration, we list the ``Global1 param." pole in Tab.~\ref{tab:checks}.
-This is a simple but parameterization-dependent extraction, close to our dispersive result, although somewhat narrower.
+In addition, we have checked the consistency and accuracy of the dispersive plus continuation methods versus the global parameterizations since, being analytic, they can be directly extended to the complex plane without continuation methods.
+Although not built for that, these parameterizations possess an $f_0(1370)$ pole, identical up to a few MeV, even if they differ widely among themselves above 1.42 GeV.
+For illustration, in Tab.~\ref{tab:checks} we also list the average pole of the results obtained using the ``Global" parameterizations.
+This is a simple but parameterization-dependent extraction, remarkably close to our dispersive result, although somewhat narrower.
 In Tab.~\ref{tab:checks} we also list poles obtained from its GKPY dispersive output continued to the complex plane, either with continued fractions or different Pad\'e sequences.
-All them come very close to the direct result, although with larger uncertainties, which also happens for the other global parameterizations.
-Interestingly, when using Pad\'e sequences, there is also a pole that could be identified with the $f_0(1500)$, with large uncertainties.
+All of them come very close to the direct result, although with larger uncertainties, which also happens for the other global parameterizations.
+Interestingly, when using Pad\'e sequences, there is also a $f_0(1500)$ pole, with large uncertainties.
 Note that the three global parameterizations cover generously the $f_0(1500)$ scenarios without a significant $f_0(1370)$ change.
+Finally, the dispersive integral provides rigorously the FDR in the upper half complex plane.
+Our continued fraction method agrees, within less than half its uncertainty, with this dispersive result in the region $1.2\leq\re \sqrt{s}\leq1.5\,$GeV and $\im \sqrt{s}\leq0.5\,$GeV, even before adding systematic uncertainties.
+All these checks confirm the robustness of our approach.